 These homemade bounty bars can be all of the following:

 Trending Right Now: Sweet Potato Brownies

-Bounty Bar Vs. Mounds Bar
+Bounty Bar or Mounds Bar

 Also, you can discover some fascinating facts on Wikipedia.
 For example, they sell cherry bounty bars in Australia and mango and pineapple bounty bars in Europe.

-Cherry chocolate coconut bars sound so amazing.
+Cherry chocolate coconut bars sound completely amazing.

-Really not sure about the mango though…
+Honestly not sure about the mango though…

 The recipe is based on one for healthy Mounds bars that I posted a few years ago and then completely forgot about until just recently when a display of real Mounds bars caught my eye in the checkout line at the grocery store.

 I looked up the recipe again as soon as I got home and made a new batch, changing a few things as I went along and simplifying the process (no mini muffin tin this time!).

 Rather than just updating an old post that no one would see, I thought it would be much more fun to take some new photos and make a step-by-step video of the process.